Avantor, Inc. Expected to Post Q3 2022 Earnings of $0.33 Per Share (NYSE:AVTR)

-Avantor, Inc. (NYSE:AVTR – Get Rating) – Equities research analysts at William Blair dropped their Q3 2022 earnings per share estimates for Avantor in a research report issued on Thursday, September 15th.
-William Blair analyst B. Weinstein now anticipates that the company will earn $0.33 per share for the quarter, down from their prior forecast of $0.35.
+Avantor, Inc. (NYSE:AVTR – Get Rating) – Equities researchers at KeyCorp cut their Q3 2022 earnings estimates for shares of Avantor in a research note issued to investors on Wednesday, September 14th.
+KeyCorp analyst P. Knight now anticipates that the company will post earnings per share of $0.33 for the quarter, down from their prior estimate of $0.34.
+KeyCorp currently has a “Overweight” rating and a $40.00 target price on the stock.
 The consensus estimate for Avantor’s current full-year earnings is $1.46 per share.
-William Blair also issued estimates for Avantor’s FY2022 earnings at $1.43 EPS, Q1 2023 earnings at $0.36 EPS, Q2 2023 earnings at $0.39 EPS, Q3 2023 earnings at $0.41 EPS, Q4 2023 earnings at $0.43 EPS and FY2023 earnings at $1.58 EPS.
+KeyCorp also issued estimates for Avantor’s FY2023 earnings at $1.55 EPS and FY2024 earnings at $1.80 EPS.

-Avantor (NYSE:AVTR – Get Rating) last announced its quarterly earnings results on Thursday, July 28th.
-The company reported $0.37 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.38 by ($0.01).
-The business had revenue of $1.91 billion for the quarter, compared to the consensus estimate of $1.98 billion.
-Avantor had a net margin of 8.27% and a return on equity of 27.14%.
-The company’s revenue for the quarter was up 2.7% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.35 earnings per share.
+A number of other research firms have also recently weighed in on AVTR.
+The Goldman Sachs Group lowered their price target on shares of Avantor from $42.00 to $37.00 and set a “buy” rating on the stock in a report on Thursday, July 14th.
+Robert W. Baird decreased their price objective on shares of Avantor from $44.00 to $34.00 and set an “outperform” rating for the company in a research report on Monday, August 1st.
+Citigroup decreased their price objective on shares of Avantor from $32.00 to $28.00 and set a “neutral” rating for the company in a research report on Wednesday.
+Evercore ISI decreased their price objective on shares of Avantor to $35.00 in a research report on Tuesday, August 9th.
+Finally, Cowen lowered shares of Avantor from an “outperform” rating to a “market perform” rating and decreased their price objective for the company from $39.00 to $28.00 in a research report on Wednesday.
+Four equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+According to MarketBeat.com, Avantor currently has a consensus rating of “Moderate Buy” and an average target price of $33.85.

 Avantor, Inc provides products and services to customers in biopharma, healthcare, education and government, advanced technologies, and applied materials industries in the Americas, Europe, Asia, the Middle East, and Africa.
 The company offers materials and consumables, such as purity chemicals and reagents, lab products and supplies, formulated silicone materials, customized excipients, customized single-use assemblies, process chromatography resins and columns, analytical sample prep kits, education and microbiology products, clinical trial kits, peristaltic pumps, and fluid handling tips.